GizemG6/StudyCase/README.md

 Steps to Run the Project

-1- Clone the repository:
+1️⃣ Clone the repository:
 ```bash
 git clone https://github.com/GizemG6/StudyCase.git
 ```

-2- Configure Database:
+2️⃣ Configure Database:
 ```json
 "ConnectionStrings": {
   "DefaultConnection": "Server=(localdb)\\mssqllocaldb;Database=NotificationDb;Trusted_Connection=True;"
 }
 ```

-• Open the appsettings.json file and update the connection string to your SQL Server instance
+• Open the appsettings.json file and update the connection string to your SQL Server instance.

-Example:

-3- Run the application:
+3️⃣ Run the application:

 •Open the solution in Visual Studio or your preferred IDE.

 •Build and run the project.

-4- Access the Web Pages:
+4️⃣ Access the Web Pages:

 • The first page opened is set to notifications.html but since the user is not logged in, it sends the user to index.hmtl

 • Once logged in, you will be redirected to notifications.html where you can see and send real-time notifications.

-API Endpoints
+🚩API Endpoints
 -----------------
-Authentication
+🕵🏽Authentication

 POST /api/auth/login